 The percentage rate you get based on your creditworthiness determines what number to use to calculate your interest payments.
 These calculations are then applied to your principal balance to add to your monthly installment.

-The formula will be different depending on the type of financing you’re seeking, what it’ll be used for and who the lender is.
+The formula will be different depending on the type of financing you’re seeking, what it will be used for and who the lender is.

 Principal x Rate x Term = Total Interest

-Factor rates are commonly used in small business loans.
-According to Kris Direnzo, Sales Team Lead at Fast Capital 360, factor rates express the total cost of borrowing a specific amount as part of a business loan and are calculated once at the beginning of the lending period.
-This means that they’re set in stone at signing and will have to be repaid no matter what.
-In other words, if you pay off the balance in 3 months or 6, the amount you pay in interest will not change.
+Factor rates are commonly used in small business financing.
+Factor rates express the total cost of borrowing a specific amount as part of a business loan and are calculated once at the beginning of the lending period.

-Factor Rates are, however, similarly easy to calculate.
-For example, let’s apply the formula to a $10,000 merchant cash advance you take out to finance your small business’s day-to-day operations.
+Factor rates are easy to calculate.
+For example, let’s apply the formula to a $10,000 merchant cash advance used to finance day-to-day operations.